 Figure 1: Scylla finishes all pending compactions 21 minutes after the load finishes

-Figure 2: Cassandra finishes all pending compactions 7:32 hours after the load finishes
+Figure 2: Apache Cassandra finishes all pending compactions 7h32m after the load finishes

-We believe that the amount of tuning involved in a typical Cassandra cluster operation is way too large and makes it hard to adapt to changing circumstances.
+We believe that the amount of tuning involved in a typical Apache Cassandra cluster operation is way too large and makes it hard to adapt to changing circumstances.
 That factor is the drive behind our continuous work to make Scylla self-tuning.
-Still, for fairness, after all the tests were done we executed the ingestion test for Cassandra again, this time disabling compaction throttling (Cassandra was stopped, data were removed, and caches were dropped).
+Still, for fairness, after all the tests were done we executed the ingestion test for Apache Cassandra again, this time disabling compaction throttling (Apache Cassandra was stopped, data were removed, and caches were dropped).

 Figure 3 shows the results we obtained.
-Cassandra is able to take advantage of being idle now, with an initial burst that very likely already merged a lot of sstables for the first size tier into larger ones, which will greatly help reads.
-Still, that takes 2 hours.
-The total compaction time gets reduced by 25% to 6 hours, a far cry from Scylla’s 21-minute compaction.
+Apache Cassandra is able to take advantage of being idle now, with an initial burst that very likely already merged a lot of sstables for the first size tier into larger ones, which will greatly help reads.
+Still, that takes two hours.
+The total compaction time gets reduced by 25% to six hours, a far cry from Scylla’s 21-minute compaction.

-Figure 3: Cassandra gets better if compactions are unthrottled, with the total time to compact all data being reduced to 6 hours, from the previous 7:32 hours
+Figure 3: Apache Cassandra gets better if compactions are unthrottled, with the total time to compact all data being reduced to 6 hours, from the previous 7h32m

 Loaders: 3 x m4.2xlarge (8 vCPUs) randomly reading partitions

-All 3 phases in the read test were done after both Cassandra and Scylla finishes their compactions.
+All three phases in the read test were done after both Apache Cassandra and Scylla finishes their compactions.

 For the medium-size dataset read phase, we will query randomly according to a gaussian distribution centered at the mean with stdev=100M.
 This dataset size is chosen to be at least twice as big as the memory size, but it is small enough so that cache locality considerations will come into play.
 This phase will run for 60 minutes.